Parents' Guide to Love Island USA

 Our review:

-This adaptation of the British series features lots of skin, tans, and snarky conversations as cast members vie for their love interests and attempt to remain on the show.
-But unlike many dating shows of this kind, the cast is often more civilized, and the content is a little less risqué than its British counterpart.
-Nonetheless, the conversations about coupling with each other are constant, and after a while, it gets a little tedious.
+This adaptation of the British series has lots of skin, tans, and snarky conversations as cast members vie for their love interests and try to stay on the show.
+But unlike many dating series of this kind, the cast is often more civilized.
+The content is also a little less risqué than in Love Island UK.
+Nonetheless, the conversations about coupling with each other are constant, and after a while it gets a little tedious.
 It also sends troubling messages about how to go about building a committed relationship with a life partner.
-Folks who like this sort of thing will get some satisfaction from being able to make decisions about stars' fates, but outside of this, Love Island isn't that different from most other reality shows.
+Folks who like this sort of thing will get some satisfaction from being able to make decisions about stars' fates, but outside of this, Love Island USA isn't that different from other reality shows that have come before it.

 TV Details